 Marie-France Lalonde was first elected as the Member of Parliament for Orléans in 2019.

-She held roles as a social worker in organizations including the Children’s Aid Society and the Ottawa Hospital.
-In 2000, she became Executive Director of the Queenswood Villa retirement home in Orléans.
-For over eight years, Ms. Lalonde held senior management positions in the retirement home sector including Senior Executive Director of Operation and Regional Director of Marketing and Sales.
-In 2008, she opened Portobello Manor retirement residence in response to a growing need for senior care in the area.
+She held roles as a social worker in organizations including the Children’s Aid Society of Ottawa and the Ottawa Hospital.
+In 2000, she became Executive Director of Queenswood Villa Retirement Community in Orléans.
+For over eight years, Ms. Lalonde held senior management positions in the retirement home sector, including Senior Executive Director of Operation and Regional Director of Marketing and Sales.
+In 2008, she opened the Portobello Manor retirement residence in response to a growing need for senior care in the area.
 She was awarded the 2010 New Business of the Year Award from the Orléans Chamber of Commerce for her work as co-owner and Executive Director of Portobello Manor.

-She has lived in Orléans for 21 years with her husband Alvaro and their daughter Monica.
+She has lived in Orléans for 21 years with her husband, Alvaro, and their daughter, Monica.